 Your body is made up of trillions of cells.
 The energy factory of your cells is the mitochondria, and several studies have found evidence of mitochondrial dysfunction in those with chronic fatigue.
-Another study, published in NMR in Biomedicine, found low levels of the powerfully healing antioxidant glutathione in the brains of patients with CFS.
+Another study, published in NMR in Biomedicine, found low levels of the antioxidant glutathione in the brains of patients with CFS.

 What to do: Supplementing with L-arginine, alpha lipoic acid (ALA), and CoQ10 are three natural ways to help increase glutathione as well as protect and boost your mitochondria and the production of adenosine triphosphate (ATP), your cell's high-energy fuel.

 Branched Chain Amino Acids (BCAAs) refers to three amino acids: leucine, isoleucine, and valine.
 BCAAs compete with your "sleepy-time" amino acid tryptophan and prevent its transport into the blood, thus decreasing fatigue.